Sparse expansions of multicomponent oxide configuration energy using coherency & redundancy

 The CEM involves the use of a discrete harmonic expansion in terms of basis functions---known by practitioners as correlation functions---that act on groups of symmetrically related clusters of crystallographic sites.
 The correlation functions used in the CEM are constructed by taking symmetry adapted averages of all possible \textit{$N$-fold} products of site basis functions for all $N$ sites in a crystal structure.
-Single site basis functions operate over the domain or site space associated with each site in a structure.
+Site basis functions operate over a domain associated with each site in a structure, which we refer to as a site space.
 The site functions must span the site space associated with each given site.
 In the CEM the site functions constitute a basis for the space of functions acting over the allowed occupations at a site, such that the number of site basis functions must be equal to the number of allowed species (i.e. the size of the site space).
 Additionally, in order for the resulting product basis to have a cluster-like framework, where basis functions operate on different clusters of sites, each set of site basis functions must include a constant function $\phi_0 \equiv 1$ as one of the functions used to span the corresponding occupations for each site.\cite{vandervenFirstPrinciplesStatisticalMechanics2018}